Mobster Metropolis: Art in Board Games #37

 When the theme was set, we started to explore mechanics that would fit the theme but also make up a great game together.
 First of all, we wanted players to be able to build their own gangster syndicates and earn money through shady businesses.
 Second, we wanted to combine classic euro empire building aspects with aggressive player interaction and take that elements.
 Perhaps we were influenced by all the great strategy computer games we played as kids (such as Warcraft and Starcraft).
 Many computer games successfully combine those kinds of aspects, while board games often can be put in either the euro or take that category.

-This is Mobster Metropolis's second campaign on Kickstarter after falling short of funding on the first try.
-What do you think you learned from this experience and how did you put these lessons into action for this campaign?
+This is Mobster Metropolis's second campaign on Kickstarter after falling short of funding.
+What do you think you learned from this experience?

 How long has the game taken from that first seed of an idea to where we are now?
 What for you were the most memorable moments on that journey?

-You've previously stated you wanted to stick to the classic Gangster theme, what does that mean to you?
+You've previously stated you wanted to stick to the classic Gangster theme.
 What are the key features that make a good gangster story?

 Joel: That is of course very subjective.
 There are surely those who would argue that a Sicilian setting is the most classic one, but we always had an American setting in mind.
 That allows for a wide variety of characters and illegal businesses, as so many different people and cultures were present in the US gangster scene during the first half of the 20th century.
 Obviously, there is also so much great inspiration in pop culture for that kind of setting.
 Two of our favorites are the TV series Board Walk Empire and the video game series Mafia.

 There are quite a few bold graphic design choices in this game.
-Firstly, could you talk us through your thoughts in developing the black and white game board?
+What made you decide to create the game board in black and white?

 Karl: Dark boards definitely seem to raise many questions from the community, but we have some very good reasoning behind our decision to design it like this.